ovh/docs/pages/cloud/storage/nas_nfs/guide.en-gb.md

 The OVHcloud HA-NAS service allows you to manage file storage that can be accessed over a network.

-**This guide explains how to access your HA-NAS via NFS on the most common distributions.**
+**This guide explains how to access your HA-NAS via NFS on the most common operating systems.**

 > [!warning]
 >OVHcloud is providing you with services for which you are responsible, with regard to their configuration and management.
 It is therefore your responsibility to ensure that they they function correctly.